denten-books/plain-text/5-surface.md

 a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

-Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, put it this way: "compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1967, 48].
-Type automation made the word faster.
-Magnetic storage made it lighter and more compact.
-It allowed for abstract processing before physical commitment.
-But, these gains were made at the cost of legibility.
-The move to magnetic and later solid state storage media would have tremendous social and political consequences for the republic of letters.
-Magnetic storage reduced the costs of copying, in a sense freeing the word from its more permanent material confines, creating the illusion of ephemerality.
-Yet, the material properties of magnetic tape itself continued to prevent direct access.
-Magnetic storage created a new illiteracy, separating those who could read and write at the site of storage from those who could only observe passively, at the shimmering surface of archival projection.

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
-One rarely finds a sentence that spans several paragraphs, for example, Joyce's *Ulysses* notwithstanding.
+One rarely finds a sentence that spans several paragraphs, for example.
 Nor would a contemporary reader expect to find pages of different sizes in the same tome.
 Long-standing historical conventions guide the production of printed text.
 Likewise, semantic and decorative units on a page exist within a strict hierarchy.
 No book of serious non-fiction, for example, would be typeset in cursive font.
 Unless something out of the ordinary attracts their attention, readers tend to gloss the "inconsequential" details of formatting in favor of content.
-During reading, the material contexts of a well designed book fade from view.
+The material contexts of a well designed book fade from view during reading.

 For a few decades after the advent of magnetic storage media, but before the arrival of screen technology, the sign's outward shape disappeared altogether.
 It is difficult to fathom now, but at that time---after the introduction of magnetic tape in the 1960s but before the wide-spread advent of cathode ray tube displays in the 1980s---typewriter operators and computer programmers manipulated text blindly.
 Attributes like indent size and justification were decided before ink was committed to paper.